 Eliminates Free Radicals

-Red cabbage helps eliminate free radicals from the guinea pigs’ bodies.
+Free radicals can damage cells as they’re created by metabolic processes in the body.
+Red cabbage helps eliminate free radicals from guinea pigs’ bodies.

 Prevents Cholesterol Oxidation